 I like to offer discounts to buyers I have a relationship with or when a large order is placed.
 Will this still be possible with Shipping Policies?

-The buyer can place an order but opt-out of direct payment, so if you and the buyer have a shared understanding, they can hold off on payment after placing an order and you can override the Shipping Policy to set a discounted rate.
+The buyer can place an order without paying immediately.
+If you and the buyer have a shared understanding, they can hold off on payment after placing an order and you can override the Shipping Policy to set a discounted rate.

-If you’d like to give your buyer a discount after they’ve paid, you’ll be able to give partial refunds on shipping so you can still pass on discounts to buyers (Discogs fees will be credited on all refunds).
-If you’re concerned about losing out on PayPal fees when you offer a partial refund, you can adjust the amount to factor this in.
+If you’d like to give your buyer a discount after they’ve paid, you’ll be able to give partial refunds on shipping so you can still pass on discounts to buyers (Discogs fees are credited on all refunds).
+If you’re concerned about losing out on PayPal fees when you offer a partial refund, you can adjust the refunded amount to factor this in.